 MIX: Gary Hamel’s experiment in reinventing management the open source way

+Of all of the people talking or writing about the future of business right now, no one has more street cred than Gary Hamel.
+I’ve written about him many times before, and his book The Future of Management is one of the most inspiring and meaningful business books of the last 10 years.
 Last year at the World Business Forum, when Gary called open source one of the greatest management innovations of the 21st century, there was some serious high-fiving going on amongst us open source business types.

 So I’ve been watching closely as Gary and a team of management superstars have launched an open innovation experiment called the Management Innovation Exchange, or MIX.
-In the video below, Gary explains a little bit about the goals of the MIX.

 Here’s how they describe the MIX on the website: